nethical6/digipaws/Readme.md

 4. **Focus Quest** - Apply the 20/60 study rule: Digipaws blocks all unnecessary applications except basic apps like calling and SMS.
 5. **Open API** - See the list of [applications using our quest API.](https://github.com/nethical6/digipause/blob/main/HowToUseApi.md)

+> [!IMPORTANT]
+> Remember that only focus quest is available on lite version (same as the fdroid version) to reduce app size.
+Download the full version to enjoy all inbuilt quests.
+[Download](https://github.com/nethical6/digipaws/releases)

 ### Hard Mode